Here's what Burger King's new logo looks like

 Customers will begin seeing some of the new identity immediately in advertisements, signage and packaging.
 However, the renovation of its nearly 19,000 global restaurants to reflect the new look will take several years.

-"Given the current state of the world, the new identity feels warm and familiar," Douglas Sellers, executive creative director at global branding firm Siegel+Gale, which wasn't involved in Burger King's redesign, told CNN Business.
-He added that redesigned logo is "instantly recognizable anywhere in the world" and that the colors "evokes joy and warmth harkening back to their heritage."
+'Given the current state of the world, the new identity feels warm and familiar,' Douglas Sellers, executive creative director at global branding firm Siegel+Gale, which wasn't involved in Burger King's redesign, told CNN Business.
+He added that the redesigned logo is 'instantly recognizable anywhere in the world' and that the colors 'evokes joy and warmth harkening back to their heritage.'

 Perhaps the fresh design and familiarity could reignite diners' interest in Burger King.
 Owner Restaurant Brands International said the burger chain has been struggling during the pandemic.
 In the three months that ended on September 30, sales at its restaurants open at least a year fell 7%.
 Meanwhile, sales at rivals McDonald's and Wendy's outpaced Burger King during the same quarter.